-HOW TO: Create and Use Databricks Temporary Table (2024)
+HOW TO: Create & Use Databricks Temporary Table (2025)

 Databricks—a powerful unified analytics platform for data engineering, data science, big data, analytics, machine learning, and AI—offers a range of data objects such as Catalogs, Databases, Tables, Views, and Functions for structured data management and computation.
 Of these, tables play a crucial role, offering a structured way to store, query, filter, and aggregate large datasets, making data processing seamless and efficient.
 But if you want to create a table that is short-lived and scoped to your session, there’s something called Temporary Tables.
 These tables handle transient or intermediate data operations.
 Keep in mind that in Databricks, the direct creation of temporary tables using a CREATE TEMPORARY TABLE command isn’t supported.
 Instead, you can achieve similar functionality with Databricks temporary views.
 Temporary views are lightweight, session-bound objects that store intermediate results and automatically expire when the session ends.
 They provide a way to store intermediate results without cluttering your workspace with persistent tables.